Chili flakes are the best. They add such a great flavor to your food, and they’re super inexpensive too. I always have

 What Are Sichuan Chili Flakes?

-Chinese Sichuan chili flakes, can also be called làjiāo fēn.
-These begin their journey as spicy red chili peppers.
-There are many varied varieties and include Chinese prickly ash and small “Facing Heaven” peppers are popular in Sichuan Province.
+Chinese Sichuan style chili flakes, can also be called or named làjiāo fēn.
+These begin their journey as spicy red color chili peppers.
+There are many varied varieties and include Chinese prickly ash and small “Heaven Red peppers” peppers are popular in Sichuan Province.

-The heat comes from the seeds of the chili pepper in this area but to compare for example Sichuan chili flakes are slightly milder than standard Italian crushed red pepper.
-But they are really bright red color and are great on enhancing the color of your spicy food - Some people also think they have a vague flavor trace of star anise in the dried pepper.
+The heat comes from the seeds of the chili pepper in this area but to compare for example Sichuan chili flakes are slightly not as strong or milder than regular Italian crushed red pepper.
+But they are really bright red color and are great on enhancing the color of your spicy food – Some people also think they have a vague flavor trace of star anise in the dried pepper.

 So now you have a bit of the history and have entered the chile pepper world that has some really passionate people and you can now make chili flakes at home.

 Yes, you can, just add it cautiously to get the right heat in the dish.

 You can, however, paprika is typically not as strong by any means as hot pepper flakes or homemade chili flakes.

 So now you know how to how to make red chili flakes by using dried chili flakes and by adding them to sesame seed oil how to make chili flakes in oil.